Reduced errors, sustained focus

 The Perceptual Reaction Time task measures one of the most basic cognitive processes: perceptual reaction time, or the speed at which a person recognises and responds to a stimulus.

-Request a free trial and receive up to 20 Attention Skills Test tests for free (employers only).
+Request a free trial and use Attention Skills Test for free (employers only).

 Powerful information delivered in a practical way